tum-pbs/pbdl-book/physicalloss-discuss.md

 In contrast, for the PINN training as described here, we reconstruct a single solution in a known and given space-time time.
 As such, any samples from this domain follow the same distribution and hence don't really represent test or OOD sampes.
-As the NN directly encodes the solution, there is also little hope that it will yield different solutions, or perform well outside of the training distribution.
-If we're interested in a different solution, we most likely have to start training the NN from scratch.
+As the ANN directly encodes the solution, there is also little hope that it will yield different solutions, or perform well outside of the training distribution.
+If we're interested in a different solution, we most likely have to start training the ANN from scratch.

 ## Summary

-Thus, the physical soft constraints allow us to encode solutions to PDEs with the tools of NNs.
+Thus, the physical soft constraints allow us to encode solutions to PDEs with the tools of ANNs.
 An inherent drawback of this approach is that it yields single solutions, and that it does not combine with traditional numerical techniques well.
 E.g., learned representation is not suitable to be refined with